ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/intro.md

 Attention:
 You can executed the oc statements by clicking on the statement in the step description.
 Steps marked as mandatory has to be excuted to fullfill the scenario.

+Hint: You can use the OpenShift Cluster as playground for OpenShift as well.
+There is no need to follow the steps.